Cristian Rata

 Scholarly Contributions:

-Dr. Rata's scholarly work encompasses a wide range of topics within Old Testament studies, including the publication of academic papers and books such as Absorbing the Psalter: A Guide to Prayer and Praise (2023) and contributions to journals and edited volumes.
-His research interests span Wisdom Literature, Hebrew poetry, Semitic languages, archaeology of Syria-Palestine, apologetics, and preaching.
+Dr. Rata's scholarly work encompasses a wide range of topics within Old Testament studies, including the presentations of academic papers and contributions to journals.
+He wrote and published a Hebrew grammar (Biblical Hebrew Grammar for Seminarians [TTGU Press, 2015]), and edited books in English (with Boda and Longman: The Words of the Wise Are Like Goads) and Romanian.
+His research interests span Wisdom Literature, the Psalter, Hebrew grammar and Semitic languages, archaeology of Syria-Palestine, apologetics, and preaching.